 For something that is so valuable to our quality of life, it’s amazing how people take their eyes for granted.
-That’s unfortunate because just a little bit of preventive attention through regular comprehensive eye exams at any of our eight Eye & LASIK Center locations can head off many eye conditions and diseases that can really impact your vision…and your life.
+That’s unfortunate because just a little bit of preventive attention through regular comprehensive eye exams at any of our four Eye & LASIK Center locations can head off many eye conditions and diseases that can really impact your vision…and your life.

 What is Tested During an Eye Exam?

 Eye exams are so much more than simply telling a person he or she has 20/20 or 20/100 vision.
 We take these exams very seriously and continually upgrade to the latest technology to not only allow us to check your refraction quality but more importantly, to look for the early signs of any type of eye disease.